Is Barclays legit?

 Whether a financial provider like Barclays is legit a very relevant question one can have.
 After all you trust Barclays with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier authority.
+One thing worth bearing in mind: all the brokers that you find on BrokerChooser are regulated by at least one top-tier financial authority.
 So in this basic sense Barclays is of course legit.
-Additionally, there are other factors you can take into account when you check the reliability of Barclays, e.g. if Barclays is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.
+Additionally, there are other factors you can take into account when you check the legitimacy of Barclays, e.g. if Barclays is listed on any exchange, provide two-step login, disclose transparently its financial result, etc.

 |Barclays||Hargreaves Lansdown||Charles Stanley Direct|

 |Mobile two-step authentication||-||No||No|

 When you assess a stock broker it's best to think through the following aspects:

 - What authority or authorities regulate the broker?
 In other words who can you turn to if something goes south?

 - For how long Barclays has been in operation?

 - Is it publicly traded itself?

 - How much do they protect your account from unauthorized access?